 Also looking into the Commonwealth connections of Birmingham’s industrial past Jon McCurley (Toronto) will develop a performative public realm project focussing on the global chocolate trade through the lens of his Irish-Vietnamese roots, working class family histories in the UK and his parents’ experience of meeting whilst working for Cadbury’s.

-These projects are supported by Birmingham 2022 Festival, Canada Council, Canada Council for the Arts and British Council.
+These projects are supported by Birmingham 2022 Festival, Canada House, Canada Council for the Arts and British Council.